Skaruts/Lua-Enum/README.md

 print(days)          -- prints the entire enum (in human-readable form)
 ```

-To create a default enum, where fields are given values from `0` to `N` and are incremented by `1`, you can simply omit the format string.
+To create a default enum, where elements are given values from `0` to `N` and are incremented by `1`, you can simply omit the format string.
 However, by adding the format string as the first element of the enum you can manipulate how values are assigned.
 You can also append custom values (including negative ones) to the enum keys themselves, separated by whitespace.

 The format string looks like this: `"<start_value><increment>"`, where `<start_value>` is any integer number, and `<increment>` is a `+` followed by another integer, or a `*`.
 The `+` makes regular increments, the `*` makes exponential increments.
 ```lua